chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 SPORES-HWO research project.

 ## Current Limitations
-- Llama 3.2 1B parameter model occasionally makes factual errors in analysis — a larger model would improve accuracy
-- Habitable zone calculation assumes solar mass stellar properties by default — stellar mass data would improve precision
-- AI analysis draws from training data for context, not real time literature
+- **Real Time Literature** — model relies on training data cutoff and cannot access papers or discoveries published after its training date
-- Habitable zone calculations are optimized for F, G, and K type stars.
-Ultracool dwarf stars like TRAPPIST-1 (M-type) require more sophisticated luminosity modeling for accurate results
+- **Habitable Zone Accuracy** — calculations are optimized for F, G, and K type main sequence stars; M-type stars, binary systems, white dwarfs, and supergiants produce less accurate results
+- **Missing Stellar Data** — some stars in NASA's archive have null values for luminosity, mass, or temperature; HERMES defaults to solar values when data is missing which reduces accuracy
+- **No Atmospheric Analysis** — HERMES assesses orbital habitability but cannot evaluate atmospheric composition, a critical factor for true habitability determination
+- **Confirmed Planets Only** — queries confirmed planets only; candidate signals and unconfirmed detections are not included
+- **Groq API Dependency** — full analysis quality requires active internet connection and Groq API access; falls back to local Llama 3.2 1B without it

 ## Next Steps
-- Upgrade to a more powerful model for more accurate analysis
-- Add stellar mass data to improve habitable zone calculations
 - Connect to additional NASA databases beyond confirmed planets
 - Add web search for recent literature on specific star systems
 - Add memory so HERMES can track and compare queries across sessions